Research Uses of the HEI

 - examine relationships between overall diet quality and outcomes, such as mortality or incidence of some chronic disease.

 Future Opportunities for Research Using the HEI

-The benefits of using the same index at multiple levels of the food stream were just starting to be recognized with the HEI–2005.
-The HEI–2010 provides an opportunity for further research in these areas, especially if the requisite supporting databases are made available.
+Each new version of the HEI provides an opportunity for further research in these areas, especially if the requisite supporting databases are made available.
 Collectively, such studies could add to our understanding of the food stream, the influence of different levels on food available to consumers, and the potential impact of environmental and policy changes at each level.